opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

 * The multiple data sources feature is supported for index-pattern-based visualizations only.
 * The visualization types Time Series Visual Builder (TSVB), Vega and Vega-Lite, and timeline are not supported.
-* External plugins, such as Gantt chart, and non-visualization plugins are not supported.
+* External plugins, such as `gantt-chart`, and non-visualization plugins are not supported.